backstage-technical-services/website/contributing.md

 If you want another integration installed, just ask a Workspace Admin.

 ### Jira
 [Jira][link-jira] is currently being trialled as an addition to GitLab.
 It is used internally by the team to discuss issues and break them down into more manageable tasks in a way that doesn't disturb the GitLab reporter.
 Jira also provides us with far more power over issues by providing multiple ticket types rather than the single available in GitLab.
-This allows us to tailor our [Development Workflow][development-workflow] to the ticket type.
+This allows us to tailor our [Development Workflow](#development-workflow) to the ticket type.

 To get an account, send a message in Slack and an administrator will send you an invitation.
 Jira can be a bit of a beast to learn, so don't hesitate to ask for help or tips!